Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS

 This design approach enables modeling of the voltage of the BSW before and after each rectifier.
 The voltage of the standing wave at any point along the BTL can be derived by applying transmission line theory \cite{pozar_microwave_2012_ch2}.
-In the general case when there are $N$ biasing modes (degrees of freedom to control the RIS response), the biasing voltage of the standing wave before rectification and assuming a short circuit termination at $x=-L_{\mathrm{left}}$ is \cite{Ayanoglu22, Ben-Itzhak24}
+In the general case when there are $N$ biasing modes (degrees of freedom to control the RIS response), the biasing voltage of the standing wave before rectification and assuming a short circuit termination at $x=-L_{\mathrm{left}}$ is \cite{Ayanoglu22, Ben-Itzhak24, Ben-Itzhak2025AI-Driven}

 Here, $n$ is the biasing mode index and $W_n$ is the real-valued amplitude of the standing wave of the $n$th biasing mode.
 The term $W_0$ is the dc component, which sets the minimum biasing voltage applied to the BTL and shifts the varactor's operating range.
-Furthermore, $\phi_n$ is the temporal phase offset of the $n$th biasing mode.
+Furthermore, $\phi_n$ is the phase offset of the $n$th biasing mode.
 This definition generalizes Eq.
 (7) of Ref. \cite{Ben-Itzhak24}, as here the wavelength $\lambda_\mathrm{b}$ and, consequently, the fundamental frequency $f_\mathrm{b}$, do not necessarily depend on the total length of the BTL $L_\mathrm{tot}$; in other words, we do not need standing waves that are resonant with the BTL length.

 The $m$th rectifier, shown in Fig.~\ref{fig:Wave_Controlled_RIS_General}, acts as a peak detector and is described in detail in Sec.
 III.
 Its output voltage is given by

 In \cite{Ayanoglu22, Ben-Itzhak24}, we have explored theoretically the use of the BTL with several standing waves.
 Here, we focus on the experimental characterization of a BTL and on the use of a single BSW to control the pointing angle of a single beam.
 Accordingly, when using a single BSW of frequency $f_\mathrm{b}$, (\ref{eq:StdWave_Volt}) reduces to